jsiegenthaler/hueget/README.md

 USAGE: node hueget.js [OPTION1] [OPTION2]... arg1 arg2...
 The following options are supported:
-  -i, --ip <ARG1>               Philips Hue bridge IP address (required) -u, --username <ARG1>         Philips Hue api username (required) -p, --port <ARG1>             port number to listen on ("3000" by default)
+  -i, --ip <ARG1>               Philips Hue bridge IP address (required) -k, --appkey <ARG1>           Philips Hue appkey (required) -p, --port <ARG1>             port number to listen on ("3000" by default)
 ```
 Note that options can be entered in any order.

-Example to run hueget on a raspberry pi with ip address `192.168.0.50`, default port `3000`, and with a Hue username of `UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj`:
+Example to run hueget on a raspberry pi with ip address `192.168.0.50`, default port `3000`, and with a Hue appkey of `UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj`:
 ```
 $ node /usr/lib/node_modules/hueget/hueget.js -i 192.168.0.50 -u UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj
 ```